mariopineda/drpineda.ca/classroom/cs10/CSE1910-Project/instructions.md

 * You are required to do a commit (log note, code commit etc) and push your project repository to GitHub before the end of the class and you may be called on to give a 1 minute synopsis to the class about how you spend your time durign the Genius Hour.

 ## Milestones
-The due dates for the milestones are the absolutelly latest possible due date -  you are encouraged to create your own timeline with your own deadlines specific to your project within these time frames.
+The due dates for the milestones are hard deadlines and are the absolutelly latest possible acceptable due dates.
+Within these time frames you will create your own timeline with your own deadlines specific to your project.

 ### Pitch (Due: Oct 14)
 Class presentation using slides.
 Create your slides in markdown using the remark.js package.
 Use the provided slides templates by forking the pitch repository.
+Your presentation should be between 2-4 minutes.

+Title slide: name of project, author(s)
+Aim: Synposis of the aim of the project
+Potential users:
+Tools: Software and hardware that will be required
+Challenges:
+Timeline:

 ### Proposal, version 1 (Due: Oct 28)